-Insurance not only covers you for medical expenses, theft or loss, but also for cancellation of, or delays in, any of your travel arrangements.
+Insurance covers you not only for medical expenses, theft or loss but also for cancellation of, or delays in, any of your travel arrangements.

 Lots of bank accounts give their holders automatic travel insurance – check if this is the case for you.

 Always read the small print carefully.
-Some policies specifically exclude 'dangerous activities', such as scuba diving, motorcycling, skiing, mountaineering and even trekking.
+Some policies specifically exclude 'dangerous activities', such as scuba-diving, motorcycling, skiing, mountaineering and even trekking.

-There's a variety of policies and your travel agent can give recommendations.
-Make sure the policy includes health care and medication in the countries you may visit on your way to/from Scotland.
+There's a variety of policies, and your travel agent can give recommendations.
+Make sure the policy includes healthcare and medication in the countries you may visit on your way to/from Scotland.